Yousuf Sr.: Victoria SC

-From 1962 till 1964 Yousuf represented Victoria SC from Dhaka. winning the Dhaka First Division League in 1962 and 1964, along with the Aga Khan Gold Cup in 1962.
-He also represented Dhaka Wanderers Club as a guest player in the 1963 Aga Khan Gold Cup, during which he managed to score four goals against Indonesia XI in the semi-finals.
-Yousuf joined Pakistan Airlines in 1965, captaining the side from 1970 till 1972.
+From 1962 till 1964 Yousuf represented Victoria SC from Dhaka. winning the Dhaka League in 1962 and 1964, alongside with the 1962 Aga Khan Gold Cup.
+He also represented Dhaka Wanderers Club as a guest player at the 1963 Aga Khan Gold Cup, during which he managed to score four goals against Indonesia XI in the semi-finals.

+Pakistan Airlines

+Yousuf then joined Pakistan Airlines in 1965, captaining the side from 1970 till 1972.